pythonspeed/pandas-compliance-suite-prototype/README.md

 ### 5. A new tool can generate diffs between type annotations for Pandas and type annotations for Modin etc., for documentation purposes and for `MAINTAINER-GOAL-ADDRESS-INCOMPAT`.

 This will require some software development, but seems like a nicely scoped project.

+### Outcome of this proposal

+While it's a good idea, in the short term this isn't going to help, because adding type annotations is going to be a long process.

+For example:

+1. Pandas depends on NumPy types.
+There is no released version of NumPy with type annotations--next release might (as of Oct 2020), but Pandas might not want to rely on latest absolute version.
+2. Pandas still hasn't figured out how to make its own annotations public.
+3. Pandas is missing testing infrastructure.
+4. Partial type annotations are less useful.

+Now, Modin etc. could start their own annotations in parallel, but they might diverge semantically making it less useful.

+So worth pursuing, but it's not an immediate solution.

+## Proposal #2: RUNTIME-COMPARISON

+Running the same code and (limited) data on two or more variants of Pandas/Pandas-alike has some nice properties:

+1. It's also useful for testing if you can upgrade to latest version of Pandas: you can compare old Pandas to new Pandas.
+2. It can be run as an independent project, iterating quickly.

+A minimal version would allow running same code on two versions of Pandas/Pandas-alike, recording values.
+The user could then look at differences.

+What counts as a semantic difference is a large problem space, and likely user-specific, so once basic framework is done the likely work will be on making this more flexible and more informative.
+For example, minor floating point differences might not matter to most users, sorting may or may not matter, when things _do_ differ semantically summarizing differences will be important, etc..